decred/dcrdata/README.md

 Unlike dcrdata.conf, which must be placed in the `appdata` folder or explicitly set with `-C`, the "public" and "views" folders _must_ be in the same folder as the `dcrdata` executable.

+### Hiding the PostgreSQL db Configuration settings.

+By default postgres configuration is logged on system start up.
+To block the logging pass `--hidepgconfig` flag on on dcrdata start up command.

 ### Running the Web Interface During Synchronization